 A general set-up usually uses one Master, two Slaves, and three Sentinels.

-Redis has a nice community and a well-written documentation.
+Redis has a nice community and well-written documentation.
 If you want to give it a try, you'll find plenty of support on their official website.

 Getting started with Redis depends on the technology you are using.
-Different languages have different ways to interact with it.
+Different languages have different ways to interact with them.
 Their documentation covers it all.
 You can find a complete list of Redis clients here and even submit your own.